mohammedgamal23/Friendly-chat/README.md

 # Friendly-chat
-The final product of Udacity's Firebase in a weekend some code was deprecated so i had to go through the docs.
+The final product of Udacity's Firebase in a weekend. some code was deprecated so i had to go through the docs.